Right on the Tip of My Tongue

 "Right on the Tip of My Tongue" is a song written by Van McCoy and Joe Cobb and performed by Brenda & the Tabulations.
 It reached #10 on the U.S. R&B chart and #23 on the U.S. pop chart in 1971.

 The song was arranged by Van McCoy and produced by McCoy and Gilda Woods.

-This song is noted for Brenda's spoken recitation in the Coda section, which leads to the song's surprising end.
+This song is noted for lead singer Brenda Payton's spoken recitation in the Coda section, which leads to the song's surprising end.

 The song ranked #97 on Billboard magazine's Top 100 singles of 1971.